 5. Sharpen My Memory: this could come under the above habit, but I think it is worthy of its own heading.
 I haven’t always been kind to my brain in the past, and I recently started to notice how this was affecting my memory.
 Each day now I try to sharpen my memory with simple techniques such as remembering names and telling stories (ie recalling events).

 6. Drink Plenty of Water: drinking plenty of water each day is essential to good health.
 Among other things, water flushes toxins out of vital organs and carries nutrients to cells.
 I try to take a water bottle with me wherever I go.

 7. Drink Green Tea: I love my cup of coffee first thing in the morning, but when it comes to the afternoon I find that coffee over-stimulates my brain and makes me edgy.
 Instead I drink green tea in the afternoon which still contains caffeine (important to help me make it until 5pm!), but does not give me the negative effects of an afternoon coffee.
-There are also many health benefits to green tea which you can read further about here.

 8. Under Promise, Over Deliver: this is a great way to impress people.
 The last thing I want to do is make promises which I won’t be able to keep.

 9. Smile: ….. and the world smiles with you.
 Well not always, but I find that a smile is a great way to break down barriers with people.